AdobeDocs/commerce-operations.en/help/upgrade/troubleshooting/search-engine-not-supported.md

 You must perform the following tasks before upgrading to 2.4:

-1. Update to a supported version of Elasticsearch or OpenSearch.
+1. Update to a supported version of Elasticsearch.
 Refer to [Upgrading Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html) for full instructions on backing up your data, detecting potential migration issues, and testing upgrades before deploying to production.
 Depending on your current version of Elasticsearch, a full cluster restart may or may not be required.

    >[!NOTE]
    >